Genetic Nurse

-What Is a Genetics Nurse?
+What is a Genetics Nurse?

 A genetics nurse is an RN with additional training and education in genetics.
 Genetic nurses care for patients who are at risk for, or are affected by, diseases with a genetic component including cancer, heart disease, diabetes, and Alzheimer's disease among others.
 In addition to providing direct patient care, genetics nurses also perform risk assessments, analyze the results and counsel patients on the ongoing management of their conditions or conditions they may be at risk for.
 Within the highly scientific and research-based specialty of genetics, the genetics nurse plays an important role as patient advocate and compassionate support system.

-Becoming a Genetics Nurse
+How to Become a Genetics Nurse

 A typical job posting for a genetics nurse position would likely include the following qualifications, among others specific to the type of institution and patient population:

-• BSN or MSN degree level education and active RN license; Advanced Genetics Nurse Certification may also be preferred (available now for renewal only)
+- BSN or MSN degree level education and active RN license; Advanced Genetics Nurse Certification may also be preferred (available now for renewal only)

-• Prior acute care and/or genetics nursing experience
+- Prior acute care and/or genetics nursing experience

-• Strong research skills and attention to detail needed to assess and analyze genetic risk factors
+- Strong research skills and attention to detail needed to assess and analyze genetic risk factors

-• Strong interpersonal and communication skills for working with and educating patients and caregivers about their genetic conditions
+- Strong interpersonal and communication skills for working with and educating patients and caregivers about their genetic conditions

 Are Any Certifications or Credentials Needed?